-If you are familiar with the laws of thermodynamics, you may recognize the second law as dealing with entropy.
+If you’re familiar with the laws of thermodynamics, you may recognize the second law as the one that deals with entropy.
 In the realm of physics, entropy represents the degree of disorder in a system.
 Because systems tend to degrade over time, thermodynamic energy becomes less available to do mechanical work.
 In cryptography, entropy has a distinct but similar meaning.

 In cryptography, entropy refers to the randomness collected by a system for use in algorithms that require random data.
 A lack of good entropy can leave a cryptosystem vulnerable and unable to encrypt data securely.